The Bungle Bungles: Western Australia’s Hidden Secret

 Cultural Significance to Aboriginal People

 The traditional custodians, the Kija and Jaru people, hold Purnululu sacred.
 The name “Purnululu” means “sandstone” in the Kija language.
 Aboriginal people have lived here for thousands of years.
 Their stories and traditions deeply connect with the land.
-The area is not just a natural wonder but also a living cultural landscape, rich with stories and significant sites that have been integral to Aboriginal culture for generations.
+The area is a natural wonder and a living cultural landscape, rich with stories and significant sites that have been integral to Aboriginal culture for generations.

 Getting to Purnululu National Park